 - We can also discuss all these voltage characteristics for one generator in use of diverter resistance.

-- In below figure you can see the generator having a large number of series turns NSE.
+- In the below figure you can see the generator having a large number of series turns NSE.

 - The diverter resistance is linkked to the ssereis field.